Lolz1243/Markt/README.md

 # What I learned
 Honestly more than I could have ever imagined.
 Although I'm proficient at Java, I had very minimal knowledge of Android Studio going in, so just finishing this project is a plus.
 Integrating Firebase into an Android app for the first time was also a fun experience, and so was learning the nooks and crannies of A* and TSP!

-# What's next for PinPoint
+# What's next for Markt
 Providing real-time cross-platform list integration for ease of user access, and potentially adding a built-in social media platform for Markt consumers and retailers.
 More importantly, finding a database of real store layouts and writing algorithms (ML, AI, etc.) to efficiently convert those layouts into clean, effective bitmaps.

 Made with ♥ in 2018